Go to content

 • Some staff continued to use the journal system, which led to confusion

-However, it also had usability issues:
+However, there were usability issues:

-• Appointments created in the journal system just before their time slots were sometimes not found
+• Appointments created in the journal system just before their time slots, were sometimes not found

 • Visitors didn’t understand they had to enter the full year in their personal identity numbers